Norris Green: Geography

 Norris Green's district centre is known locally as "Broadway", consisting of mainly shops found around Broadway and Broad Lane (though this is actually located in neighbouring Clubmoor ward).
 The former North Liverpool Extension Line runs past this area and includes Broadway Bridge.

 There are no actual pubs in the main residential area, but a small number of public houses do exist particularly around the vicinity of Broadway shops.

 Housing

 Homes on the periphery of the estate and on the main routes through the area are largely brick and well-built, with those on minor routes and residential roads made of concrete.
-It is this concrete group of housing that is considered defective.
+It is this concrete group of housing that was considered defective.

 The estate was subject to large-scale upgrading and renovation in the early 1970s, when it was still almost entirely under local authority ownership.
 This was several years before the introduction of the right to buy scheme, which gave council tenants the right to buy their homes from local authorities.

 A large number of new homes have been constructed on derelict land cleared following the demolition of defective houses on the "Boot Estate".
 Most of these demolitions took place around 2000.